 This programming sequence sets which relay(s) will activate when the system receives a rotary-dial 9 open command from a residents rotary telephone.
-The system can be programmed so that only one relay will activate, or any combination of relays will activate.
+The system can be programmed so that only one relay will activate, or both relays will activate.
 TIP: The relay that you designate as the primary relay should be programmed to activate from a rotary 9 command.
 Factory setting = 010 (only relay 1 activates)

-- 1. Press 🔀 👣 and enter your four-digit MASTER CODE 🔞 🔞 🔞 🔞 (beep) - 2.
-Enter the three-digit (1's or 0's only) rotary 9 code, then press (beep).
+- 1. Press 😤 📳 🛐 and enter your four-digit MASTER CODE 🔋 🔋 🔋 (beep). - 2.
+Enter the three-digit (1's or 0's only) rotary 9 code, then press 🛞 (beep).

-Three-digit positions: 1st digit position - Relay 0, 2nd digit position - Relay 1, 3rd digit position - Relay 2.

-To activate a relay - enter a 1 in a digit position.
+Three-digit positions: 1st digit position - Always Set to "0", 2nd digit position - Relay 1, 3rd digit position - Relay 2.
+To activate a relay - enter a 1 in the second or third digit position.

-To NOT activate a relay - enter a 0 in a digit position.
+To NOT activate a relay - enter a 0 in the second or third digit position.

 Example: entering 010 will cause only relay 1 to activate.
-Entering 101 will cause both relay 0 and relay 2 to activate.
+Entering 011 will cause both relays to activate.